piotrek1668/mph-manager/README.md

 # mph-manager
-This is a free Manager for the MiningPoolHub-Pool written by Piba88 https://miningpoolhub.com/
+This is a free Manager for the MiningPoolHub-Pool https://miningpoolhub.com/
 --------------